rohan843/my-operating-system/README.md

 >
 > Before using the PIC, it is important to remap it to the appropriate ports, which is what we'll do
 > in this step.

+5. Setup the Interrupt Descriptor Table to tell the CPU how to handle the interrupts the PIC would send.